 Displaying: 21 - 40 of 119 results

-Can I study while I am in the NZDF?Yes.
+Yes.
 Typically your first year in the NZDF is very busy with training, so we don’t recommend studying during this time, but you can spend your spare time as you wish.
 If the study is related to your trade, you can apply for the NZDF to pay for it or subsidise your course fees.
 You may even be allowed to spend work time studying depending on the course and the demands of your job.